JSTOR is a not-for-profit organization, founded to help academic libraries and publishers.

 Our fee models are designed to provide the broadest possible access to scholarship while also ensuring that access is reliable and that it will be available for future generations.
 Fees for JSTOR collections have remained unchanged since 1997.
 There have been no annual or cost of living increases, even though additional content is added each year with the “moving wall”.
 Fees for access vary based on the type of institution.
 Research universities contribute much higher fees than small colleges.
 Community colleges, public libraries and high schools pay much less for access to the same content and service.
 Many institutions even have free access (see point #6).

 JSTOR is widely available to walk-in library users.

 JSTOR provides free or low cost access to more than 1,500 institutions in 69 countries.

-Nearly 900 institutions in Africa and other developing nations receive access to JSTOR free of charge.
-An additional 450 institutions in developing nations receive access for steeply reduced fees.
+More than 1,500 institutions in Africa and other developing nations receive access to JSTOR free of charge or for steeply reduced fees.
 This is made possible through a combination of philanthropic support and the fees paid by libraries in other countries around the world, as well as publishers’ eagerness to support this work.
 More information is available about our African Access Initiative and Developing Nations Access Initiative programs.